 The plan would let businesses fully expense new equipment right away, but the provision would eventually expire.

 529 plans become more flexible

-The tax legislation allows 529 college savings plan assets to be used for education expenses for grades K–12 as well as college and post graduate study.
+The tax legislation allows up to $10,000 per year in 529 savings plan assets to be used for education expenses for grades K–12, in addition to college and post-graduate study.
 It will also temporarily increase the contribution limits to ABLE accounts under certain circumstances.

 The bottom line